 So, is there a point to all this introspection?
 Yes there is.
 After last night’s recording, I decided to search through my archive of podcasts that I’ve created over the last seven years.
 I found a roundtable discussion, similar to yesterdays.
 It was recorded in summer 2012 and features my regular co-host Brian, Merric from A Casual Stroll to Mordor and Syp from Massively OP and Bio Break.
 The show was specifically about the “future of MMOs” and although it’s very much couched in the context of the time, it still has some interesting and relevant points to make.
 Listening to it again, has certainly highlighted how I’ve moved on in some regards, yet in others I’m still quite enthusiastic.
 One thing does stand out for me; the fact that LOTRO is still a constant.

-So I’ve reposted the podcast and added it to the Burton and Scrooge feed on SoundCloud.
+So I’ve reposted the podcast.
 If memory serves, this show was well received upon its original release and now serves as a quasi-historical document, in so far as being a snapshot of the MMO fan base at the time.
 At the very least it may raise a wry smile from among those who originally participated in the recording.
 Perhaps we could even do a retrospective of our own show at some future date and discuss what we got right and what we got wrong.
 In the meantime the MMORPG still endures and adapts to the modern gaming market.
 Perhaps it is that propensity for survival that makes it such an interesting subject to return to and explore.